-Marg is a Mumbai-based not-for-profit publisher whose mission is to engage and augment interest in Indian art and culture.
+Marg is a Mumbai-based not-for-profit publisher whose mission is to augment interest in Indian art and culture.
 It strives to light up “many dark corners” in India’s cultural landscape and to spark debate on all aspects of art and culture among academics, critics, cultural connoisseurs and readers.

 Since its inception in 1946, Marg, A Magazine of the Arts, with its focus on grids of art and cultural traditions, reflects new trends, new research, and new scholarship, with both upcoming and established art historians and scholars.
 The magazine is aimed at a wide audience.